MooersLab/pymolsnips/README.md

 M-x p-ins RET ein RET
 ```

-In the minibuffer at the bottom of the GUI, enter the ```M-x ein:notebooklist-login``` to start up a Jupyter server.
+In the mini-buffer at the bottom of the GUI, enter the ```M-x ein:notebooklist-login``` to start up a Jupyter server.
-Alternativerly, enter the shorthand with ```M-x ein:n-l RET```.
+Alternatively, enter the shorthand with ```M-x ein:n-l RET```.

 You will be asked to enter the port for the server.
 Enter `8888` to use the local server.
 You will probably have to enter a password for the Jupyter server.
 You can disable this requirement in a Jupyter configuration file.

-You will be asked to select a kernel from a list of kernals with checkboxes.
+You will be asked to select a kernel from a list of kernels with checkboxes.
 Use the left mouse button to select a kernel.

-You can create a new notebook or open an existng notebook.
+You can create a new notebook or open an existing notebook.

 ### emacs-jupyter